FD2 Image

 Turn the large bolt head clockwise to tighten the side drapers and turn the bolt counterclockwise to loosen the drapers.
 Tighten until the white indicator is covering the inboard half of the window.
 The smaller set of nuts is used for adjusting the side drip or tracking however this is factory set and doesn't usually require adjustment.
 There are tracking adjustments at all four side draper rollers.

-correct how the draper tracks by adjusting the small nuts.
+If the side draper is running too high against the back sheet or too low against the cutter bar we can correct how the draper tracks by adjusting the small nuts.
 Adjusting here will move the back end of the side draper roller inboard or outboard.
 The draper will tend to track to its loose side.
 Make adjustments so that the draper tracks true.

 The side drapers have a new six piece connector slat design which helps limit the stress on the draper and the connector system.
 It also incorporates a bridge connector at the front edge of the draper to prevent the draper from catching on the cutter bar.
 As the connector area goes around the rollers when installing the bridge connector hold the screw and tighten the nut turning both the screw in the nut may cause the bridge connector to buckle and contact the underside of the cutter bar seal.
 The slots on the heads of the screws are parallel to the cutter bar to prevent crop from catching.